 Burzynska’s live performances include major festivals, such as the London Musicians Collective’s annual Festival of Experimental Music in the UK to New Zealand’s Lines of Flight Festival.
 Recent album releases include Avast!
 (CD) on Belgium’s music label, Entr’acte and Alone with the black spirits (Vinyl and mp3) on Rail Cables 2016.

-Jo performs regularly both in Australasia and internationally.
-She has taken her visceral musique concrète to the UK and Europe, performing alongside artists such as Chris Watson, Merzbow and Jessica Rylan and presented her work at festivals such as London Musicians Collective’s annual Festival of Experimental Music.
+Jo performs regularly both in Australasia and internationally, performing alongside artists such as Chris Watson, Merzbow and Jessica Rylan and presenting her work at festivals such as London Musicians Collective’s annual Festival of Experimental Music.

 Actively involved with communicating about sound art and experimental music, she is the co-editor of Writing Around Sound.
 She has written for the likes of the UK’s The Wire magazine, Noisegate sound art journal, Berlin’s Datacide and contributed a chapter to the book Erewhon Calling: experimental sound in New Zealand, edited by Bruce Russell.
 She has also hosted a number of experimental radio shows, on the UK’s Resonance FM to Christchurch’s RDU.

 She is currently based in Sydney, where she is researching the interaction between sound and taste and its creative application for a PhD at the University of New South Wales.